 The Indonesian government is rotating the brain to maximize education.
 Through the Ministry of Education and Culture, the government issued a policy package, which is distance learning for all levels of education(Yulia 2020).
 There were four main points of educational policies issued by the government.
 First, Studying at home trough online learning or distance learning implement to provide learning experience without being burdened to complete the curriculum target for grade promotion or graduation.
+Second,

-Second, distance learning might be focused on life skills education for example about Coronavirus.
-Third, Students activities and tasks cab be varied among students in accordance with their interests and condition including learning gaps and facilities at home.
+Third, Students activities and tasks ob be varied among students in accordance with their interests and condition including learning gaps and facilities at home.
 The last, proof or product activity should be given feedback which is qualitative and useful for the teachers without giving a score or quantitative grade(Nasional 2020).